iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 network before [Coordicide](https://coordicide.iota.org/) is complete.

-The feature presented in this RFC, White Flag, allows milestones to confirm conflicting messages by enforcing deterministic ordering of the Tangle and applying only the first message(s) that does not violate the ledger state.
+The feature presented in this RFC, White Flag, allows milestones to confirm conflicting messages by enforcing deterministic ordering of the Tangle and applying only the first message(s) that will not violate the ledger state.

 The content of this RFC is based on [Conflict white flag: Mitigate conflict spamming by ignoring conflicts](https://iota.cafe/t/conflict-white-flag-mitigate-conflict-spamming-by-ignoring-conflicts/233).